EdilsonBorges/web-developer-bootcamp/17-JS-Tricky-Stuff/02-OOP.md

         -> it first creates an empty object
         -> it then sets the keyword 'this' to be that empty object -> it adds the line return this
+        -> it adds a property onto the empty object called "__proto__", which links the prototype property on the constructor function to the empty object

 - Revisit 'new' keyword
 - Use constructor